 1. Geographical Distribution: North America topped the list of phishing attacks, followed by EMEA and India.

 Top Targeted Countries: During the 2023 period, the most targeted countries of phishing scams were the United States, of which the share was 55.9%; the United Kingdom, of which the share was 5.6%; and India, of which the share was 3.9%.
+The high share of phishing in the United States is the country’s advanced digital infrastructure, a large internet-connected population, and a huge number of online financial transactions.

 2. Top Five Countries for Phishing Attempts: The United States of Canada was on the list of the top five targeted countries of phishing attempts, with a share of 2.9%, and Germany was second on this list of the top five targeted countries of phishing attempts, with a share of 2.8%.
 Most of the attacks were originated from the United States, the U.K., and Russia.
 Australia also found a place in the top 10 while seeing a mind-blowing 479% increase in hosted phishing content when compared to the previous year.

 3. Phishing Attacks in Financial Industry: The finance and insurance industry was hit by an incredible 393% increase in phishing attempts from 2022 to 2023.
-The reason is that the sector is highly dependent on digital financial platforms, which o**** ripe opportunities to the threat actors to exploit the vulnerabilities.
+The reason is that the sector is highly dependent on digital financial platforms, which offer ripe opportunities to the threat actors to exploit the vulnerabilities.

 4. Phishing Attacks in the Manufacturing Industry: The manufacturing industry was hit by a significant 31% increase in phishing attacks from 2022 to 2023.
 The manufacturing industry’s reliance on digital systems and interconnected technologies like IoT/OT has helped in rising manufacturing vulnerability.